-- GoA 2: Semi-automatic train operation, yet the driver remains responsible.
+- GoA 2: Automated driving, yet the train driver remains responsible.

-- GoA 3: The driver can leave the driver seat and execute other tasks.
+- GoA 3: The train driver can leave the driving seat and perform others tasks.

-The level of the trials conducted by ProRail is GoA 2.
-The driver remains fully responsible, as is currently the case.
+The level of automation during ProRail testing is GoA 2.
+The train driver thus always remains fully responsible, as is currently the case.

 Automatic Train Operation (ATO) allows more trains to run on existing railway lines.
 This is due to the fact that automatically operated trains run more punctually as is confirmed by ATO studies in Groningen.
 Another focus point of these studies was how travellers experience automatically operated train travelling.
 It appears travellers say there only is…